carlosefr/atmega/README.md

 ![ATmega](https://raw.githubusercontent.com/carlosefr/atmega/master/atmega_addon.png)

+Alternatively you can create an `<Arduino Sketckbook Folder>/hardware` directory and `git clone` this repository inside it.
+The Arduino IDE must be restarted for this to take effect.

 Programming
 ===========

 To program the microcontroller you will need an ISP programmer.
-An [Arduino as ISP](http://arduino.cc/en/Tutorial/ArduinoISP) works just fine:
+An [Arduino as ISP](http://arduino.cc/en/Tutorial/ArduinoISP) works just fine (don't forget to put a 10uF capacitor between the Arduino's RESET pin and GND if your're using an Arduino UNO):

 ![Arduino as ISP](http://arduino.cc/en/uploads/Tutorial/SimpleBreadboardAVR.png)